Dr Elizabeth Yi Wang

 - Invited book chapter contribution: At the Crossroads: International Student Exchanges During the COVID 19 Pandemic, in Globalization, Political Economy, Business and Society in Pandemic Times, (ed.)
 Pervez Ghauri, Tony Fang, and John Hassler, 2021.

-Dr Wang’s recent contribution to the 7th World Investment Forum, 18-22 Oct 2021, includes a panel discussion on the topic of “Aligning multinational firms for the “decade of action”: a real prospect or wishful thinking?”.
-For details of the in-depth study she and her co-authors conducted and her suggestions of how MNEs can contribute to SDGs, please see here, and the session recording here.
+The 7th World Investment Forum, 18-22 Oct 2021, panel discussion “Aligning multinational firms for the “decade of action”: a real prospect or wishful thinking?”.
+For details of the in-depth study of green innovation she and her co-authors conducted and its suggestions of how MNEs can contribute to SDGs please see here and here.

 Qualifications